 There are many financial assets you can trade in the market.
 Among the most important assets are stocks, commodities, bonds, and Exchange Traded Funds (ETFs).
+Which to trade and with which strategy obviously changes depending on your trading style and objective.
+Nothing, however, prevents you from diversifying your portfolio.

 In this report, we will have an in-depth look at ETFs, what they are, and how you can trade them successfully.